bojanv91/bojanv91.github.io/input/posts/2017-07-29-refactoring-a-feature-envy-code.md

 Title: Refactoring a feature envy code
 ---

-In a design review meeting a colleague asked: *Why sometimes we directly manipulate dependent objects fields, and sometimes we put the manipulation logic behind methods in those objects?
-What are pros/cons in both approaches?* This was a great question, because it opened a productive discussion.
-Checking the [code smells taxonomy](https://blog.codinghorror.com/code-smells/), and analyzing the code under review deeper, we identified it belongs to the **feature envy** code smells category.
+In a design review meeting a colleague asked: "Why sometimes we directly manipulate dependent objects fields, and sometimes we put the manipulation logic behind methods in those objects?
+What are pros/cons in both approaches?"<!--excerpt--> This was a great question, because it opened a productive discussion.
+Checking the [code smells taxonomy](https://blog.codinghorror.com/code-smells/), and analyzing the code under review deeper, we identified it belongs to the feature envy code smells category.
 And this is how we refactored it.<!--excerpt-->

 **What is feature envy code?**
 *Feature envy* is a code smell describing when an object accesses fields of another object to execute some operation, instead of just telling the object what to do.